visgl/luma.gl/docs/README.md

 ## History

 luma.gl was originally created in late 2015 as a fork of [PhiloGL](https://github.com/philogb/philogl) to provide high performance WebGL rendering capability for [deck.gl](https://github.com/uber/deck.gl) - a 3D visualization framework for large scale data.

-With the increased adoption of the deck.gl framework, usage of luma.gl has also gradually increased.
-In addition, various contributors have started to create up their own custom deck.gl layers for their apps, which requires usage of luma.gl's classes and APIs.
-This triggered a major rewrite the documentation and the website.

-The arrival of WebGL2 was a major milestone in the WebGL landscape.
-With the release of luma.gl v4 in July 2017, luma.gl was positioned as a foundation library for high-performance GPU programming in JavaScript, and luma.gl v5 and v6 series releases have continued to provide incremental improvements in the WebGL2 and GPGPU areas.
+As deck.gl became increasingly popluar, luma.gl saw heavier usage.

+WebGL 2 introduced several powerful features related to general purpose GPU usage (GPGPU) and reducing driver overhead for drawing massive numbers of objects, both of significant interest in the domain of geospatial visualization. luma.gl is built to expose these new features, while providing polyfills wherever possible when falling back to WebGL 1.

-Today, luma.gl is the foundational WebGL library in the vis.gl framework suite, but is designed so that it can be used stand-alone.
+Today, luma.gl is the core 3D rendering library in the [vis.gl](http://vis.gl/) framework suite.

 ## Comparison with other WebGL frameworks

-luma.gl is the natural choice if you are working with any of the WebGL-based frameworks in the vis.gl suite (deck.gl, kepler.gl etc).
+luma.gl is a strong choice if the following are priorities:

-If not, and you are considering what WebGL framework to use in an independent project, then as a first step towards a decision we recommend that you take a look at the things that have been built on luma.gl (e.g. vis.gl), make sure the luma.gl design philosophy resonates with you, and finally, review the luma.gl roadmap to see that the library is heading in a direction that is meaningful to you.

-We think that luma.gl could be a great choice if:

-* you want to work with, learn, and leverage the power of the WebGL2 API.
-* you want "more control" by having the option of working close to WebGL.
-* you want to do shader coding
+ * Low-level access to WebGL 2 constructs: programs, shaders, buffers, etc.
+ * Access to the WebGL 2 API, with seamless fallbacks to WebGL 1 for functionality that can be polyfilled via, for example, WebGL 1 extensions.
-* you are focusing on rendering large data sets with high performance.
+ * A focus on drawing large number of objects with minimal overhead.

-We feel that luma.gl is currently not the strongest choice if:

-* You wish to avoid learning anything about WebGL, working exclusively with higher abstractions.
-* You need to load 3D models from various formats.
-* You need traditional game engine support for scenegraphs, complex materials, advanced lighting options, etc.

-If you are considering luma.gl because you are interested in using WebGL2 and you are looking for options, it is worth noting that some of the more mature WebGL frameworks have been rather slow to upgrade to WebGL2, either because of historical reasons (e.g. existing higher-level APIs do not provide an obvious upgrade path) or for philosophical reasons (e.g. maintainers feel that WebGL2 is not worthwhile for their particular use cases).
+Note, however that luma.gl is not a complete game engine or scenegraph library, as its priority is to provide low-level access to the GPU.
+There is some support for higher-level abstractions like a `Model` class and a scenegraph, but these are relatively thin layers over core WebGL constructs.

-If you are interested in using luma.gl with a higher abstraction level API, or just see what can be achieved with luma.gl, take a look at deck.gl and kepler.gl.
+For some powerful examples of what can be achieved with luma.gl, take a look at [deck.gl](http://deck.gl/#/), [kepler.gl](https://kepler.gl/) and [avs.auto](https://avs.auto/#/).

 ## Future

-The current development direction for luma.gl can be found in the roadmap page on our website.
+We share information about the direction of luma.gl in the following ways:

+* **[RFCs](https://github.com/uber/luma.gl/tree/master/dev-docs/RFCs)** - RFCs are technical writeups that describe proposed features in upcoming releases.
+* **[Roadmap Document](https://luma.gl/#/documentation/overview/roadmap)** - (this document) A high-level summary of our current direction for future releases.
+* **[Blog](https://medium.com/@vis.gl)** - We use the vis.gl blog to share information about what we are doing.
+* **[Github Issues](https://github.com/uber/luma.gl/issues)** - The traditional way to start or join a discussion.